ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 3. Relations between plants

-Plant relations(e.g. like, dislike, etc.) should be implemented using separate many-to-many table.
+Plant relations (e.g. companion) should be implemented using a separate many-to-many table.

 ## Rationale